censortracker/censortracker/README.md

 We've tested CensorTracker on the following versions:

-- Firefox, 80 or higher
+- Mozilla Firefox 80 or higher
-- Chrome, 80 or higher
+- Google Chrome 80 or higher

 Docker
 ------